A spread of small dishes that can fill an entire morning

 Van Kahvaltı Evi specializing in exceptional cheese varieties

-Bosphorus-view cafés combining stunning scenery with traditional spreads
+Bosphorus-view cafés that pair the scenery with traditional spreads

 Plan at least 2 hours - this isn't fast food, it's slow pleasure